pietervdvn/MapComplete/Docs/Layers/bike_shop.md

-The question is  How much does it cost to use the cleaning service?
+The question is  *How much does it cost to use the cleaning service?*

 This rendering asks information about the property  [service:bicycle:cleaning:charge](https://wiki.openstreetmap.org/wiki/Key:service:bicycle:cleaning:charge)

-This is rendered with  Using the cleaning service costs {service:bicycle:cleaning:charge}
+This is rendered with  `Using the cleaning service costs {service:bicycle:cleaning:charge}`

-  - The cleaning service is free to use  corresponds with  `<a href='https://wiki.openstreetmap.org/wiki/Key:service:bicycle:cleaning:fee' target='_blank'>service:bicycle:cleaning:fee</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:service:bicycle:cleaning:fee%3Dno' target='_blank'>no</a>`
+  - *The cleaning service is free to use*  corresponds with  `service:bicycle:cleaning:fee=no`
-  - Free to use  corresponds with  `<a href='https://wiki.openstreetmap.org/wiki/Key:service:bicycle:cleaning:fee' target='_blank'>service:bicycle:cleaning:fee</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:service:bicycle:cleaning:fee%3Dyes' target='_blank'>yes</a>`
+  - *Free to use*  corresponds with  `service:bicycle:cleaning:fee=yes`
   - This option cannot be chosen as answer